 “I know!
 Now, hush.
 The priestess is coming back.”

 Indeed, the woman approached and bowed herself before Lightsong on the grass.
-“My apologies, your excellency.
+“My apologies, your Excellency.
 Our Goddess, however, has now requested that no priestess be allowed to ask her if she will meet with you.”

 “Did she tell them that they couldn’t ask if she would come out here?”

-“Yes, your excellency,” the priestess said.
+“Yes, your Excellency,” the priestess said.
 “And every other iteration of phrasing that would imply asking her to come within your excellency’s proximity, or communicate with him by letter, or relay messages from him in any form.”

 “Hum,” he said, tapping his chin.
 “She’s getting better.
 Well, I guess there’s nothing to be done about it.”